saiheinthuyasoe/GymManagementSystem/README.txt

 5. Click "Service" tab menu bar of Netbean.
 Right click on "Database" and click "New connection".
 Select "MySQL (Connector /J Driver)" in Database.
 Click on "Add" button and then browser to your "mysql-connector-j-8.0.33.jar" (exist in "MySQL and Reqire to install files")

+6. IF you see the problem in "Payment" Class, that ploblem will be JCalander.
+So, you have to import "jclander-1.4.jar" where "GymManagementSystem (JavaSwing and MySQL) (First Project)\MySQL and Require to Install files\jcalendar-1.4 (Palette)\lib".

-5. You can run your program....Default Admin username = admin and password = 123
+7. You can run your program....Default Admin username = admin and password = 123

-6. Good Luck!
+8. Good Luck!
 Have Fun :P